bordozer/jLambda/README.md

 ```

 ## Deploy to AWS
-Terraform is user to deploy app to AWS.
+Terraform is user to deploy app;ication to AWS.
 There are two possible envs:
  - test
  - prod